-Accompanied by Stephen Ryan, horticulturalist, nursery man, collector, prolific garden writer and award-winning broadcaster, explore the natural flora and fauna of Madeira and Azores, both archipelagos of Portugal.
-Stephen will be assisted by botanical artist Craig Lidgerwood.
+Accompanied by horticulturalist and garden designer, John Patrick, explore the natural flora and fauna of Madeira and Azores, both archipelagos of Portugal.
+John will be assisted by one of ASA's most experienced tour managers, Inge Pullar who co-led this tour in 2023.

 - Visit subtropical Madeira and five volcanic islands from the three geographical groups of the Azores: São Miguel (Eastern), Terceira, Faial & Pico (Central) & Flores (Western). - Spend 6 nights in Funchal, capital of Madeira.
-Overlooking the Atlantic Ocean, the city is framed by a dramatic backdrop of cloud-tipped mountains and features a wealth of historic monuments. - Explore Madeira's abundant flora in its parks and gardens including the Quinta do Palheiro and Monte Palace Tropical Gardens; and walk scenic levada (man-made irrigation channels). - Meet Raimundo Quintal, Madeira's leading environmentalist and author of Levadas and Footpaths of Madeira.
-Learn about the conservation of the Laurisilva forest, containing a unique suite of flora and fauna with many endemic species. - On São Miguel view the volcanic caldera, Lagoa das Sete Cidades, consisting of the Green and Blue lagoons; and the volcanic complex of Furnas including the verdant Parque Terra Nostra with bubbling fumaroles.
-By special appointment, visit the spectacular contemporary clifftop garden, designed by Belgian landscape architect Erik Dhont. - On Terceira visit the UNESCO World Heritage port town of Angra do Heroísmo featuring a 16th-century fortress and Renaissance historic centre.
+Overlooking the Atlantic Ocean, the city is framed by a dramatic backdrop of cloud-tipped mountains and features a wealth of historic monuments. - Explore Madeira's abundance of colourful and exotic flora in its parks and gardens including the Quinta do Palheiro and Monte Palace Tropical Gardens; walk some of Madeira's scenic levada (man-made irrigation channels); and view the Laurisilva of Madeira, the largest surviving area of laurel forest containing a unique suite of flora and fauna including many endemic species. - Meet Raimundo Quintal, Madeira's leading environmentalist and author of Levadas and Footpaths of Madeira, to learn about the conservation and recovery of the Laurisilva forest. - On São Miguel view the volcanic caldera, Lagoa das Sete Cidades, consisting of the Green and Blue lagoons; and the volcanic complex of Furnas including the verdant Parque Terra Nostra with bubbling fumaroles.
+By special appointment, visit the spectacular contemporary clifftop garden, designed by Belgian landscape architect Erik Dhont. - On Terceira visit the UNESCO World Heritage port town of Angra do Heroísmo featuring a formidable 16th-century fortress and the pristine Renaissance old town.
 We also descend to the island's core at Algar do Carvão, a 90m-deep volcanic lava tube. - Flores, well known for its abundance of flowers, is a UNESCO Biosphere Reserve.
-View the Poça da Ribeira do Ferreiro a lagoon formed by a dozen waterfalls streaming down lush cliffs. - Explore the UNESCO World Heritage Landscape of the Pico Island Vineyard Culture: a remarkable man-made landscape of volcanic walls dating to the 15th century. - On Faial view the beautiful ashen landscape of Capelinhos, the last volcano to erupt in the Azores in 1958; and visit the Volcano Interpretation Centre which explains the tectonic forces shaping the Azores' extraordinary landscape. - Join a marine biologist for a 3-hour whale-watching expedition; sperm whales are resident species and live in the waters all year round. - The program includes four moderate nature walks ranging in length from 1.3 to 7.7kms.
+View the Poça da Ribeira do Ferreiro a lagoon formed by a dozen waterfalls streaming down lush cliffs. - Explore the UNESCO World Heritage Landscape of the Pico Island Vineyard Culture: a remarkable man-made landscape of volcanic walls dating to the 15th century. - On Faial view the beautiful ashen landscape of Capelinhos, the last volcano to erupt in the Azores in 1958; visit the lighthouse, now the Volcano Interpretation Centre, which covers the events of this eruption as well as the tectonic forces shaping the Azores' extraordinary landscape. - Join a marine biologist for a 3-hour whale-watching expedition; sperm whales are resident species and live in the waters all year round. - The program includes four moderate nature walks ranging in length from 1.3 to 7.7kms.